|

 Merlin Stone

 "Yet other accounts tell of Adam’s first consort, Lilith, before he was enchanted by Eve.
 Lilith was handmaiden to the Matronit, and she left Adam because he tried to dominate her.
 Escaping to the Red Sea, she cried "Why should I lie beneath you?
 I am your equal!’
 A Sumerian terracotta relief depicting Lilith (dating from around 2000 BC) shows her naked and winged ,standing on the backs of two lions.
 Although not a goddess in the traditional sense, her incarnate spirit was said to flourish in Solomon’s most renowned lover, the Queen of Sheba.
-Lilith is described in the book of the esoteric Mandeans of Iraq as the "Daughter of the Underworld.’
+Lilith is described in the book of the esoteric Mandeeans of Iraq as the "Daughter of the Underworld.’
 Throughout history to the present day she has represented the fundamental ethic of female opportunity."

 Bloodline of the Holy Grail